Liverpool & Man City get 100 free buses for FA Cup semi-final after criticism of staging game at Wembley

 What has been said?

-The FA has revealed that the meeting between Liverpool and City will take place on Saturday April 16 at 3:30pm GMT.
+The FA has revealed that the meeting between Liverpool and City will take place on Saturday April 16 at 3:30pm BST (10:30am ET).

-City’s women’s team are also due to be in last-four action on the same day as the men, with an outing against West Ham due to kick-off at 12:15pm GMT.
+City’s women’s team are also due to be in last-four action on the same day as the men, with an outing against West Ham due to kick-off at 12:15pm BST (7:15am ET).

-“We're also committed to provide a number of free return bus services for Manchester City Women supporters travelling from the North West to London.
+“We're also committed to providing a number of free return bus services for Manchester City Women supporters travelling from the north west to London.

 “These bus schedules are subject to availability, must be pre-booked, and the clubs will provide more information in due course.